Many of us seek romantic love and in doing so, we tend to neglect the concept of self-love. But what is self-love and why is it so important?

 There are different components to self-love.
 These components are both physical and emotional.

-The more obvious aspects to self-love relate to taking care of one’s physical needs such as eating well, sleeping well, and taking care of your mental health.
+The more obvious aspects of self-love relate to taking care of one’s physical needs such as eating well, sleeping well, and taking care of your mental health.
 Taking good care of yourself is fundamental to nurturing self-care.
 Keeping yourself healthy and fit and ensuring that your physical body is well.
 However, there is a lot more to self-care than the obvious physical ones.
 It also means being good to yourself.

 Indulge yourself from time to time.
 This means doing nice things for yourself, such as taking yourself out for coffee or making yourself a meal with the same love and nurture that you’d have when preparing a meal for someone you love.
 Go to a movie, get a massage, get lost in a book store, go on an exotic trip.

-Make it a habit to treat yourself, take care of and love yourself as you would care for someone you love deeply.
+Make it a habit to treat yourself, take care of, and love yourself as you would care for someone you love deeply.

-Self-love begins with an acceptance and a tolerance for your quirks, foibles, and mistakes.
+Self-love begins with acceptance and a tolerance for your quirks, foibles, and mistakes.
 It means not being hypercritical of yourself.
 Give yourself acknowledgment when you do something well, even when you are going through difficulties.

 Be supportive and tolerant of yourself.
-Negative self-talk and harsh criticism will not improve your difficulties, but kind self-talk and compassion will ease the process.
+Negative self-talk and harsh criticism will not improve your difficulties, but positive self-talk and compassion will ease the process.
 Have compassion and understanding for yourself, as you do for others.

 Make sure you know what your boundaries are and set healthy boundaries with others.
 Be clear on what’s okay for you and what’s not.
 Tell people what you want and don’t want.